JTafej/24-25-Programming/Unit 1 Day 2.md

 * If their name is the same as yours, you should print them a nice, concatenated note.
 * Otherwise, print a message that says something like "ALERT!"

 * (Not required) Need an extra challenge?
 Ask them a follow up question after confirming they have the same name as you.
-(Be careful with indentation here!)
+(Be careful with indentation here.
+It may be helpful to read about "nested if statements" [Nested if Statements](https://www.w3schools.com/python/gloss_python_if_nested.asp)